 Declercq Passementiers' story has started in 1852 with a small trimmings factory.
 Generations of craftspeople have handed down their expertise and ancestral techniques, thus perpetuating the refined traditions of a trade that has become rare.
 Jérôme and Elisa Declercq represent the sixth generation of this family of trimming-makers and still work according to these traditional craft techniques.

-In 1852, Joseph Bertraud, Claude Declercq’s great-grandfather, bought a small trimmings factory at 34 rue Quincampoix in the heart of Paris.
+In 1852, Joseph Bertaud, Claude Declercq’s great-grandfather, bought a small trimmings factory at 34 rue Quincampoix in the heart of Paris.

-His daughter, Marie-Louise Bertraud, married Ernest Perret and inherited her father’s business.
+His daughter, Marie-Louise, married Ernest Perret and inherited her father’s business.
 In 1900 the workshops were moved to rue Saint-Sauveur.

-In 1948, his daughter Jacqueline Perret Declercq began to work at his side and later took over the direction of La Passementerie Nouvelle in collaboration with her son Claude, who is now the company President.
+In 1948, his daughter Jacqueline Perret-Declercq began to work at his side and later took over the direction in collaboration with her son Claude.

 In 1971, La Passementerie Nouvelle moved to rue Etienne Marcel.
-In 1972 it acquired Louvet & Mauny, a very old company dating from the eighteenth century, and in 1977 the prestigious company Andre Boudin, renown for having made some the world’s most beautiful trimmings during the first half of the twentieth century.
+It acquired Louvet & Mauny in 1972, a very old company dating from the 18th century, and in 1977 the prestigious company André Boudin, renown for having made somee of the world’s most beautiful trimmings during the first half of the twentieth century.